What is an SBA Business Plan?

 What is a Lean Business Plan?

-A lean business plan is a shortened and streamlined version of a standard plan.
-It does not go as in-depth and only provides key elements of the plan.
+It does not provide in-depth information and only outlines the key elements of the plan.
 Lean business plan sections include:

 Should I write a Traditional or Lean Business Plan?